wshuai190/wshuai190.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
-I'm Shuai Wang, a PhD student who's been swimming in the deep end of academia for what feels like forever.
+I'm Shuai Wang, a third-year PhD student who's been swimming in the deep end of academia for what feels like forever.
 I'm under the eagle eyes of [Professor.
 Guido Zuccon](https://researchers.uq.edu.au/researcher/22857), [A.Professor.
-Bevan Koopman](https://bevankoopman.github.io/), and [Dr. Harrisen Scells](https://scells.me/) (in Germany but still manages to keep tabs on me).
+Bevan Koopman](https://bevankoopman.github.io/), and [Dr. Harrisen Scells](https://scells.me/).

-I snagged my Bachelor of Science degree from the University of Western Australia in 2019, then rolled the dice (not really, but it sounds cooler) and leveled up with a Master of Engineering Science degree from the University of Queensland in 2021.
+I received my Bachelor of Science degree from the University of Western Australia in 2019, then obtained a Master of Engineering Science degree from the University of Queensland in 2021.

-Now, I am in the final-year(3rd-year) of my PhD, exploring the wilds of information retrieval, natural language processing (NLP), and machine learning like a data-loving Indiana Jones.
-I'm also eyeing security and CV, but I'm still figuring out if I'm ready to dive into that pool.
+My research is strongly related to information retrieval and natural language processing (NLP).
+My PhD topic focuses on domain-specific applications (automation for medical systematic reviews), where I have been currently focused on the development of Automatic Mesh Term Suggestion, Screening Prioritisation, Seed-driven methods and Boolean query formulation.
+I also do some side projects on general IR and NLP tasks, such as Federated RAG, Fusion of Rankers etc.

-I'm currently working on automation for medical systematic reviews, where I have been currently focused on the development of Automatic Mesh Term Suggestion, Screening Prioritisation, Seed-drievn methods and Boolean query formulation.
+I'm also a tutor at UQ, teaching courses like INFS7410 (information retrieval and web search).
+I'm not in it for the cash but for the chance to scout for other brainiacs to collaborate with.
+So, if you're interested, let's chat and see if we can cook up some research magic together!

-I also moonlight as a tutor at UQ, teaching courses like INFS7410 (information retrieval and web search).
-I'm not in it for the cash, but for the chance to scout for other brainiacs to collaborate with.
-So, if you're interested, let's chat and see if we can cook up some research magic together (and yes, you'll get first author credit if we hit the jackpot).
+Currently, I'm doing my internship at [Naver Lab Europe](https://europe.naverlabs.com/), with a research focus on Retrieval-augmented generation (RAG) and Large Language Models.

-### Internship
+### Job Opportunities

-I'm currently conducting my internship at [Naver Lab Europe](https://europe.naverlabs.com/), with research focus on Large Language Models.
+I'm expected to graduate at the end of 2024, and I'm looking for job opportunities in academia and industry.
+If you think I'm a good fit for your team, please feel free to contact me.

 {% include base_path %}